Pooping while walking is a pretty everyday occurrence for dogs, but you may wonder why.

 To solidify things in your dog’s system, look for food with healthful components:

-Save time and choose one of the above healthy dog treats to prevent stomach issues.
+Save time and choose one of the above healthy dogs treats to prevent stomach issues.

 Reason 7: Gastrointestinal Disturbances

 Do you have a dog that is allergic to certain foods?
-The way your dog’s body responds to allergies might be the cause of its unusual actions.
+How your dog’s body responds to allergies might cause its unusual actions.